-The intent in developing this site is to permit construction of 3 townhouse units on a single parcel.
-This housing should be designed to deal with the impact of the ALRT system.
-It should also be scaled to fit into the surrounding single-family area.
+The intent in developing the Kaslo Street End site is to provide multiple housing that can deal with the impact of the ALRT system.
+This housing should be scaled to fit into the surrounding single-family area and should create a frontage character for 28th Avenue.